ryancog/ProffieConfig/docs/firstsetup.md

 If you don't have a config file, you can decline and an empty configuration will be loaded.

-*Please note, at this time ProffieConfig does not support `&style_pov` and `&style_charging`, Blade ID/Blade Detect, or the `using` syntax introduced in the latest version of ProffieOS for presets, and you will encounter an error attempting to load or formatting issues when trying to import a config that includes any of these.
+*Please note, at this time ProffieConfig does not support Blade ID/Blade Detect and you will encounter an error attempting to load or formatting issues when trying to import a config that includes any of these.
 Support for these features is planned.*

 ## Install Dependencies